top of page

 • Child has (or had) silent reflux, eczema, or food intolerance (cow's milk, soy, etc.).
 These can cause gut inflammation that hinders iron absorption.

-Testing: Ferritin can be tested with a simple blood draw (I know, I know.
+Ferritin can be tested with a simple blood draw (I know, I know.
 That’s actually not that simple.)
 Results should come back quickly.
 Pediatricians' usual lower threshold for “normal” ferritin (<7µg) is considered too low when it comes to sleep.
 Sleep doctors generally want the score to be above 50µg.
-If your child is having significant sleep issues and the score comes back and the the pediatrician says it's “normal,” get the actual number and then consult a pediatric sleep doctor to be sure.
+If your child is experiencing significant sleep issues and the score comes back as “normal,” get the actual number and then consult a pediatric sleep specialist for assessment and treatment.

-Treatment: Treatment for low ferritin is prescription-level iron supplementation (i.e., multivitamins with iron or iron-rich foods won’t usually cut it.)
-Doctors typically need to oversee the dosage, etc. because incorrect iron dosing can be dangerous.
+Treatment for low ferritin typically involves prescription-level iron supplementation (i.e., multivitamins with iron or iron-rich foods are usually insufficient).
+Doctors typically need to oversee the dosage, etc., because incorrect iron dosing can be dangerous.

-Ferritin levels unfortunately may take months to come up to the higher threshold, however, you should see improvement in sleep behaviors within a few weeks.
+Ferritin levels, unfortunately, may take several months to reach the higher threshold.
+However, you should see improvement in sleep behaviors before that time.
 In the meantime, stretching or leg massages can work at bedtime.
 Mild heat can also help symptoms.
 The good news is that once levels start to rise, you should see massive differences.
 The toddler in my client examples went from needing to be put in the car to go back to sleep to walking to his bed, getting in, and sleeping through the night.

 If you feel like your child’s sleep behavior is more extreme than just a behavioral issue, get their ferritin checked.